What Is Plain Language & Why It Matters for Accessible PDFs?

 In addition to improving accessibility for individuals with disabilities, plain language can benefit readers who simply prefer a more straightforward writing style.
 Clear and concise communication allows individuals to quickly grasp important information without being bogged down by confusing jargon or wordy prose.

-Including plain language in documents is not just for convenience but should also be followed as per law.
-According to the Plain Writing Act of 2010, consistent, concise, organized, and clear language should be followed during written communication as it helps in:
+Including plain language in documents is not just for convenience but should also be followed as required by law.
+According to the Plain Writing Act of 2010, consistent, concise, organized, and clear language should be followed during written communication, as it helps in:

-• Making the content more accessible to a wide variety of audience
+• Making the content more accessible to a wide variety of audiences

 • Allowing people to receive and understand instructions more accurately

-• Lessening the time followed by explaining a matter to someone
+• Lessening the time spent on explaining a matter to someone

 How to Use Plain Language for Accessible PDFs

-Since plain language is a necessity to be followed in order to make accessible PDFs for everyone, regardless of their disabilities, how does one begin using it?
-Or how do you ensure what language you use is simple to understand?
+How to begin using plain language to make PDFs accessible?
+Or how do you ensure that the language you use is simple to understand?

 Here are some of the best practices of plain language for accessible PDFs and other documents: